caryoscelus/heavy-bright-sun-wip/chapters/013-chapter-thirteenth.md

 was coming from literally nowhere, for all my ears were already used.

 — I see a room.
-Empty room, — i glanced into the darkness yet again, but was too afraid that it may look back and returned, — It's too dark.
+Empty room, — i glanced into the darkness yet again, but was too afraid that it may look back at me and returned, — It's too dark.

 Somebody exhaled as if expressing disappointment.